cardboard-iguana/cardboard-iguana.com/notes/xss-attacks.md

 * Stored
 * DOM-based (really client-side)

-DOM-based attacks are *client* side — with both reflected and stored XSS, the server is embedding the attack into the page that’s being rendered.
-For DOM-based attacks, it’s the *client* that inserts the malicious JavaScript into the page (even if the data was provided by the server).
-Ask yourself: “How did this get into the page?
-Did the server put it there (reflected/stored XSS), or did my client put it there (DOM-based XSS)?”
+DOM-based attacks are *client* side - with both reflected and stored XSS, the server is embedding the attack into the page that's being rendered.
+For DOM-based attacks, it's the *client* that inserts the malicious JavaScript into the page (even if the data was provided by the server).
+Ask yourself: "How did this get into the page?
+Did the server put it there (reflected/stored XSS), or did my client put it there (DOM-based XSS)?"

 The canonical (but highly annoying) XSS PoC is: